Rick-Davin/search-afdatabases-for-pipoints-DotNet10/README.md

 **Aveva.AFSDK** - obviously

 **ClosedXml** - no need for sluggish Excel Automation and COM objects.
 This package is very fast and super easy to use.
 It will load and interact with OpenXml, which is not so easy to use to put it nicely.
+If I were to put it not so nicely, it would be a 2-page rant.

 **Microsoft.Extension.Hosting** - we want to do things the newer .NET way and not .NET Framework.

-**Serilog.Extensions.Hossting** - for our console and file logging
+**Serilog.Extensions.Hosting** - for our console and file logging.

 There are dozens of other transitive packages loaded by loading the above.